 For conversational fluency, yes.
 Grammar study helps you understand structure, but phrase-based learning gets you speaking faster.
 Studies show learners who focus on formulaic sequences achieve conversational fluency faster than those who focus primarily on grammar.

 Around 200-300 well-chosen phrases cover most everyday conversations.
 With 50 restaurant phrases, 50 travel phrases, and 100 basic social phrases, you can handle most common situations in Mexico.
-PalabraFlow includes 1,000 phrases organized by situation.
+PalabraFlow organizes 1,000 phrases into 40 real-life situations, and the free starter set alone gives you 2 situations and about 50 phrases.

-This happens because traditional study teaches you to build sentences from scratch — translating, applying grammar rules, and assembling words.
+This happens because traditional study teaches you to build sentences from scratch: translating, applying grammar rules, and assembling words.
 This process is too slow for real conversation.
-Chunk-based learning gives you pre-built phrases you can recall instantly.
+Chunk-based learning gives you pre-built phrases you can recall instantly, so you respond to the situation instead of translating it.

-PalabraFlow organizes 1,000 Mexican Spanish phrases into 20 real-life categories.
+PalabraFlow organizes 1,000 Mexican Spanish phrases into 40 real-life situations.
+Each situation gives you what you will hear and what you will say, the 5-10 chunks that carry most of the interaction.
 Each phrase is a complete, ready-to-use chunk with audio.
 You learn the whole phrase as one unit, test yourself with quizzes, and track progress.
 All phrases are sourced from real Mexican conversations.